EladAvrahami/Vite-Is-Faster/README.md

 7. enjoy (:

 </br>
-Bonus - to uploud react created by Vite we will write on cmd "npm run build" (somtimes the new folder calld dist)
+Bonus - to uploud react created by Vite we will write on cmd "npm run build" (somtimes the new folder calld dist and not build)